Orchestre Symphonique Kimbanguiste: International Recognition and Support

-The OSK has also been recognized internationally for its resilience and artistic achievements.
+The OSK has also been recognized internationally for its artistic achievements.
 As part of the Printemps des Arts de Monte-Carlo festival, the orchestra was invited to perform in Monaco on April 6, 2013.
-Despite operating without subsidies and in a country with limited resources, the OSK has demonstrated extraordinary perseverance.
-Musicians have had to improvise with materials like bicycle brake cables to replace strings, yet their dedication has led to performances on prestigious stages.
+Despite operating without subsidies and in a country with limited resources, the OSK has demonstrated perseverance.
+Musicians have had to improvise with materials like bicycle brake cables to replace strings.

 The Monaco concert was a resounding success, and in recognition of their efforts, H.R.H. the Princess of Hanover gifted the orchestra a harp, an instrument they could not afford on their own.
-The musicians of the Orchestre Philharmonique de Monte-Carlo, moved by the OSK’s determination, hosted a dinner in their honor, strengthening international ties for future collaborations.
+The musicians of the Orchestre Philharmonique de Monte-Carlo, moved by the OSK's determination, hosted a dinner in their honor, strengthening international ties for future collaborations.
 Following this event, the OSK performed in Kinshasa on June 7, 2013, attended by the Princess of Hanover and festival director Mr. Monnet.

 The collaboration between Monegasque institutions and the OSK has continued, with the Rainier III Academy of Music providing training for OSK musicians in both 2014 and 2015.
 On April 1, 2017, the partnership between Monaco and Kinshasa deepened further, as the OSK joined the Orchestre Philharmonique de Monte-Carlo for a Beethoven concert at the Rainier III Auditorium.

 In 2019, the Printemps des Arts festival launched a crowdfunding campaign to support the OSK, funding instrumental training, new instruments, and the deployment of a technician from the Prince Rainier III Academy to Kinshasa to enhance local instrument maintenance skills.
-These initiatives have strengthened the OSK’s sustainability and expanded its impact on the African classical music scene.
+These initiatives have strengthened the OSK's sustainability and expanded its impact on the African classical music scene.